Tata Curvv EV: Sales

-In March 2025, Tata Motors reported sales of over 3,500 units of the Curvv model (including ICE and EV).
+In March 2025, Tata Motors reported sales of over 3,500 units of the Curvv model (ICE and EV sales combined).
 In April 2025, combined sales declined to 3,149 units.
 Sales figures for the electric version alone have not been disclosed as of mid-2025.

 Markets

 The Tata Curvv EV is available on the Government e-Marketplace (GeM) platform and has been included in the vehicle fleet of the Rashtrapati Bhavan.

 In June 2025, the Curvv EV was introduced in Sri Lanka through Tata's partnership with Diesel & Motor Engineering (DIMO).